Key facts

 CISM certification comparisons and alternatives

 The best certification for you depends on your career goals, current role and experience.
-Each certification is designed to serve different functions, and the CISM is just one of several prestigious information security certifications.
-Here's a comparison between CISM and some other well-known certifications:
+CISM is just one of several prestigious information security certifications on the security certification pathway.
+Here's how CISM compares to other well-known credentials:

 CISM vs. CISSP